James-Fitz/Hangman_PP3/README.md

 This project is a terminal based hangman game that is written completely using the Python programming language.
 User input is accepted through number or letter entries into the command line of the terminal.

-I decided to allow the user to choose a category of words to pick from (animals, brands or countries), and also a difficulty level to choose from (easy: 5 letter word, intermediate: 6 letter word, or hard: 7 letter word.)
+I decided to allow the user to choose a category of words to pick from (animals, brands or countries), and also a difficulty level to choose from (easy: 5 letter word, intermediate: 6 letter word, or hard: 7 letter word).
+This allows more variety and gives the user a hint at what word they will be guessing which in turn creates a more enjoyable experience.

-These words are stored on an external google spreadsheet which makes it very simple to add or remove words from the game at any time.
+The random words are stored on an external google spreadsheet which makes it very simple to add or remove words from the game at any time.

-Oncde the user begins a new game, they must input one letter at a time to guess the hidden word.
+Once the user begins a new game, they must input one letter at a time to guess the hidden word.
 If the user guesses a letter correctly, the letter will be revealed.
 If the user guesses incorrectly, a body part will be added to the hangman image and the player must guess again.
+All previously guessed letters are displayed to the user.
 The game ends when either the player guesses all the letters correctly or the hangman is fully formed and the player loses.

-When the game is over, the results will be displayed and the sub menu will be displayed to the user to return to the main menu or quit the game.
+When the game is over, the results will be displayed and the sub menu will be displayed for the user to return to the main menu or quit the game.

 <br>